nick0602/bitrise-step-rustup/README.md

 # Rust Toolchain Installer

-Downloads and installs the Rust Toolchain in the current container and makes it available to the next steps.
+Unofficial Bitrise step to download and install the Rust Toolchain to make it available in the workflow.

 ### Useful links